phalpern/WG21-halpern/task_block_proposal-r5.md

     }

-Alternatively, calling a decorated function from an undecorated function could simply be ill formed, requiring the programmer to call `define_task_block_restore_thread` explicitly to avoid an error:
+Alternatively, calling a decorated function from an undecorated function could simply be ill-formed, requiring the programmer to call `define_task_block_restore_thread` explicitly to avoid an error:

     void f() thread_switching;